maxloopinmok/weekly-report/06 - 2023 Monday September 11 to Sunday September 17.md

     - I read the day's news and Wednesday's news from The Straits Times and The Business Times
         - https://eresources.nlb.gov.sg/main/sphnewspapers
     - I replied to WhatsApp messages and emails during this time too.
-- I made preparations for the TADM discussion next week, and also briefly listened to the day's news and relistened to parts of yesterday's news.
+- I made preparations for the TADM discussion next week, and also briefly listened to the day's news and rewatched parts of yesterday's news.

 ### Friday (15 Sep)
 - I applied for jobs at: